Articles liés à Judgment Ridge: The True Story Behind the Dartmouth...

 À propos des auteurs

 Dick Lehr is a professor of journalism at Boston University.
 He is the author of eight previous works of nonfiction and a novel for young adults.
 Lehr coauthored the New York Times bestseller and Edgar Award Winning Black Mass: Whitey Bulger, the FBI and a Devil’s Deal, which became the basis of a Warner Bros. film of the same name.
 His book The Birth of a Movement: How Birth of a Nation Ignited the Battle for Civil Rights became the basis for a PBS/Independent Lens documentary.
 Two other books were Edgar Award finalists: The Fence: A Police Cover-up Along Boston’s Racial Divide and Judgment Ridge: The True Story Behind the Dartmouth Murders.
 Lehr previously wrote for the Boston Globe, where he was a member of the Spotlight Team, a special projects reporter, and a magazine writer.
-While at the Globe, he was a Pulitzer Prize finalist in investigative reporting and won numerous national and local journalism awards.
-Lehr lives near Boston.
+While on the Spotlight Team, he was a Pulitzer Prize finalist in investigative reporting.
+Lehr lives near Boston with his family.

 À propos de la quatrième de couverture